William Bonin: Early life

-Largely devoid of consequences and parental supervision, Bonin stole hubcaps, license plates and metal tags off vehicles around town.
+Largely devoid of consequences and parental supervision, Bonin stole hubcaps and license plates off vehicles around town.
 In 1957 he was placed in a juvenile detention center for these and other petty crimes.
 While incarcerated, Bonin was molested by an adult counselor.
 (Note: Contemporary records from this juvenile detention center indicate Bonin also functioned well under the disciplinary structure of the detention home.)
-Following his release, he began sexually fondling his younger brother Paul.
-After six months, however, Paul informed their mother of Bonin's fondling, and Bonin was forced to sleep in a separate bedroom.
-Bonin later confessed to molesting young boys and exposing himself to a 10-year-old girl.
+Following his release, he began groping his younger brother Paul; after six months, Paul informed their mother of this and Bonin was forced to sleep in a separate bedroom.
+Bonin later confessed to molesting young boys and exposing himself to a 10-year-old girl during this time.